Unleash/unleash/docs/user_guide/control-rollout.md

 ## The userWithId strategy

 When we have deployed some new code to production it would be nice to enable the new feature for ourselves before we enable it to everyone else.
-To achieve this in Unleash you can use the **userWithId** activation strategy.
+To achieve this with Unleash, you can use the **userWithId** activation strategy.
 This strategy allows you to specify a list of user IDs that you want to expose the new feature for.

 A userId is how you identify users in your system (email, UUID, etc) and is provided as part of the Unleash Context to the client SDK.